mjmoore1620/forwardKinematicDemo/README.md

     * Going to try [to merge 1 file at a time][8]

 # Specifications
+* The tentacle sketch should use noise instead of random sin values
 * On completion of forward kinematics demo, fork repo to start inverse kinematics project

 # Possible Modifications
-* new fkTrace feature: on clicking canvas change background color
+* new fkTrace feature: on clicking canvas, change background color
+    * done

 # References
 1. <https://en.wikipedia.org/wiki/Kinematic_chain> (Kinematic chain)